Apply for Tier 1 Entrepreneur Visa

 5: Financial Implications

 Show how your aims and objectives can translate into measurable goals.
 This section should include the costs of running your business, a profit and loss forecast and your budget and pricing.

 Consider any risk associated with your business, any licences that need to be obtained and authorities that need to be contacted.

 This should conclude all your findings in your Tier 1 Entrepreneur Visa business plan, this should focus on the opportunity, the key strengths of the business, and why it will be successful.

 You should list the resources that you used to collect information for your business plan.
 This will show that you used reliable sources and that you are genuinely interested in starting your new venture.

 This should include supporting documents such as bank statements, contracts, cash flows and anything that can support your business plan.

-More specific, in order to satisfy the Home Office requirements your business plan must include the following:
+More specifically, in order to satisfy the Home Office Tier 1 Entrepreneur Visa requirements your business plan must include the following: